anka02/team_saga/README.md

 ## Rasa

 Rasa is an open-source machine learning framework for automated conversations.
-Understand messages, hold conversations, and connect to messaging channels and APIs.
+It is capable of interpreting messages, holding conversations and connecting to messaging channels and APIs.
-The full project includes RASA Open Source for training NLU and providing NLG part, Action Server for implementing custom actions and RASA X as UI frontend.
+The full project includes Rasa open source for training the NLU pipeline, integrating NLG into the Chatbot, Action Server for implementing custom actions and RASA X as a UI frontend.

-To extract information from user messages NLU should be able to recognize the user's intent and any entities their message contains.
+To extract information from user messages the NLU pipeline should be able to recognize the user's intent and any entities their message contain.
 NLU training data consists of example user utterances categorized by intent.
-The date uses in NLU is stored in `data`.
-To extract the entities and make NLU predictions was used an ML model, the specification that contains the language and pipeline keys.
-This information is stored in `config.yml` file.
+The data used in the NLU pipeline is stored in the `data` folder.
+Rasa uses a number of machine learning tools and models to extract entities and make predictions among other tasks as part of the NLU pipeline.
+The specific information is stored in the `config.yml` file and any specifications including languages and pipeline keys can be viewed and changed from there.

-After the message, the model will predict an action that the assistant should perform next.
+After receiving a message, the model will predict an action that the assistant should perform next.
 The Action Server is responsible for the performance of the next action.
-A custom action provides in our chat-bot uses an API call and query the summarized texts.
+A custom action provided in our chatbot uses an API call and query to fetch Covid-19 related information, which can be further summarized by the trained summarization model that is integrated into the chatbot.
 When your assistant predicts a custom action, the Rasa server sends a POST request to the action server with a json payload including the name of the predicted action, the conversation ID, the contents of the tracker and the contents of the domain.
 When the action server finishes running a custom action, it returns a json payload of responses and events.
-See the API spec for details about the request and response payloads.
+See the API specifications for details about the request and response payloads.
 The Rasa server then returns the responses to the user and adds the events to the conversation tracker.
-The implementation of actions stored in `actions/actions.py`
+The implementation of actions is stored in `actions/actions.py`
-The specific design of the conversation, which assumes that the assistant is asking for specific information, as set out in forms.
+The design of the conversation, which assumes that the assistant is asking for specific information, is defined in forms.

 Rasa x deploys the user interface and fine-tunes the NLU model through interactive learning.
-Rasa X are layers built on top of Rasa Open Source.
+The Rasa X UI consists of layers built on top of Rasa Open Source.
-Moreover, Rasa can use different connectors such that Telegram, Facebook, Slack and custom ones.
+Moreover, Rasa X can be connected to many popular messaging apps, such as Telegram, Facebook, Slack and  even custom applications.
-Try Telegram chatbot run: `https://t.me/covid_19_chat_bot` or search in your Telegram App `@covid_19_chat_bot`.
+To try our Telegram chatbot go to the following URL: `https://t.me/covid_19_chat_bot` or search in your Telegram App `@covid_19_chat_bot`.

 ## Text-to-Text Transfer Transformer (T5)

 ## Data
-The general information about Covid-19, vaccines, advice and more other retrieves from the official website of World Health Organization https://www.who.int/ and uses for summarization task.
+The summarized Covid-19 information including general information about symptoms, vaccines, advice, etc. are queried from the official website of
+ World Health Organization https://www.who.int/ and summarized by the T5 model before providing the information to the user.

 ### APIs
-Used APIs:
+We use several APIs to query up-to-date Covid-19 information.
+These include:
-* `https://covid-api.com/api/reports/total` (Retrieve the information about COVID-19 numbers by country)
+* `https://covid-api.com/api/reports/total` (COVID-19 confirmed case numbers by country)
-* `https://covid-api.thinklumo.com/data` (Retrieve the information about COVID-19 restrictions by country)
+* `https://covid-api.thinklumo.com/data` (COVID-19 restrictions by country)
-* `https://www.trackcorona.live/api/cities/` (Retrieve the information about COVID-19 numbers by city)
+* `https://www.trackcorona.live/api/cities/` (COVID-19 confirmed case numbers by city)

-Retrieving the information about Covid-19 situation in the specific country or german region provided `covid-api.com`, that based on public data by **Johns Hopkins CSSE** https://github.com/CSSEGISandData/COVID-19.
+`covid-api.com`, is based on public data by **Johns Hopkins CSSE** https://github.com/CSSEGISandData/COVID-19.
-The regulations requests Lumo's COVID-19 API,which provides coronavirus, travel advisories, and travel restrictions for the country uses IATA airport code.
+The regulations, travel advisories, and travel restrictions are provided by Lumo's COVID-19 API, which uses IATA airport codes for fetching the location.

-The API requests don't require any authentication, except `thinklumo`.
-Use of the last one is free, but registration is required to get API key, more information https://developer.thinklumo.com.
+The API requests don't require any authentication, except `thinklumo`, where registration is required to get the API key.
+More information can be found on: https://developer.thinklumo.com.

 ### CNN/Daily Mail summarization dataset